SOLVING PERSONAL LEGAL MATTERS

 If you, or a close family member, has suffered from a spinal injury due to an accident or incident that wasn't your fault, you'll know how life changing this type of injury can be.
 It can have a huge impact on the victim and the whole family too; you may feel that the whole situation is very unjust.

-As experienced spinal injury solicitors, we might be able to help you claim compensation for the back injury, which can make things a little easier for you and your family, and can potentially offer you a small measure of justice for what has happened to you.
+As experienced spinal injury solicitors, we might be able to help you claim spinal cord injury compensation, which can make things a little easier for you and your family, and can potentially offer you a small measure of justice for what has happened to you.
+If you would like professional advice from a spinal cord injury solicitor, then get in touch with Forbes today.

 Anyone who has received a serious back or spinal cord injury from an accident that wasn't your fault can potentially make a compensation claim.
 If you're a close relative of someone who has suffered this type of injury and they are unable to make a claim themselves, you may be able to do so on their behalf, depending on the circumstances.
 If you're a parent with a child that has experienced the injury, you may be able to bring a claim on your child's behalf.

-We can help you to make a compensation claim if your spinal or back injury has meant that you have reduced mobility, paralysis or has left you with nerve damage or other permanent medical issues that affect your ability to work or impact on your quality of life.
+We can help you with spinal injury compensation claims if your spinal or back injury has meant that you have reduced mobility, paralysis or has left you with nerve damage or other permanent medical issues that affect your ability to work or impact on your quality of life.

 We start the process with a free consultation so that we can help you decide if you have a claim and discuss the potential next steps.